Kalaxia/portal/README.md

 chown -R www-data:www-data var/cache
 ```

-If you want to give roles to an user, use FOS User built-in command:
+If you want to give roles to a user, use FOS User built-in command:

 ```
 php bin/console fos:user:promote